KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

     @PageColor(blue)
 }

-KeyboardKit extends Apple's native APIs and provides you with a lot more functionality.
-It lets you mimic the native iOS keyboard and tweak its style and behavior, or create completely custom keyboards.
+KeyboardKit extends Apple's native keyboard APIs and provides you with a lot more functionality.
+It lets you mimic a native iOS keyboard and tweak its style and behavior, or create completely custom keyboards.

-KeyboardKit also has a ``KeyboardView`` view that mimics the native iOS keyboard.
-It can be customized and styled to great extent, and be customized with any views you like.
+KeyboardKit has a ``KeyboardView`` view that mimics the native iOS keyboard.
+It can be customized and styled to great extent, and lets you replace any key content or key view of any action.

 👑 [KeyboardKit Pro][Pro] unlocks a lot of essential Pro features.
 Information about Pro features can be found at the end of this article.